turboc1208/my_appapi/README.md

 <li>db_open – open / create database file on filesystem
 <li>db_close – close currently open database
 <li>db_commit – write changes to disk
+<li>db_save - write changes to disk
 <li>db_rollback – reverse all changes since last commit.
+<li>db_undo_changes - reverse all changes since last commit.
 <li>db_no_data_found – check if last query resulted in no rows returned.
+<li>db_data_found - check if last query returned data.
 <li>db_create_table – Create table
 <li>db_query – perform non-data returning queries (insert, update, delete, etc)
 <li>db_select – perform data returning queries (select)
-<li>db_insert_row – insert a row into a table using dictionary to pass data
+<li>db_insert – insert one or more rows into a table using dictionary to pass data
-<li>dbr_insert_row – insert a row into a table using kwargs to pass data
+<li>dbr_insert – insert a single row into a table using kwargs to pass data
-<li>db_update_row – update a row in a table using dictionary to pass data
+<li>db_update – update one or more rows in a table using dictionary to pass data
-<li>db_delete_row – delete row in table using dictionary to pass “where” criteria
+<li>db_delete – delete one or more rows in table using dictionary to pass “where” criteria
-<li>dbr_delete_row – delete row in table using kwargs to pass “where” criteria
+<li>dbr_delete_row – delete one or more rows in table using kwargs to pass “where” criteria
 </ul>